oblac/jodd-site/content/db/2+dbquery.md

 ## Configuration & Lazy initialization

 `DbQuery` initializes lazy.
-Creating an object still doesn't do anything with the database, therefore it can be configured as needed.
-`DbQuery` initializes on first concrete database-related method.
-Therefore, setting the debug mode (and other config) must be done immediately after the `DbQuery `object creation.
+Creating an object still doesn't do anything with the database, therefore it can be configured as needed. `DbQuery` initializes on first concrete database-related method.
+Therefore, setting the debug mode (and other configuration) must be done immediately after the `DbQuery `object creation.

 ## Parameters setters

 All prepared statement setting methods are implemented in `DbQuery`.
 As said, each method now has two versions: one that works with ordinal parameters and one for named parameters.
 Moreover, during setting of a parameter, value will be checked, and if it is `null`, the `setNull`() method will be invoked instead.

-There are some new methods for setting parameter values, such as:
-`setBean()`, `setMap()`, `setObject()`, `setObjects()`...
+There are some new methods for setting parameter values, such as: `setBean()`, `setMap()`, `setObject()`, `setObjects()`...

 With `setBean()` it is possible to populate query string where parameters are named as bean properties:

 ~~~~~ java
     DbQuery query = new DbQuery(connection,